 Several reasons helped us to make this decision to set up a base, but the big one was MOULD.

-We discovered excessive mould in our storage shipping container.
+We discovered excessive mold in our storage shipping container.
 That meant the contents would never get through customs anywhere in the world.
 It needed to be unpacked and furniture treated and about 50% of our homewares disposed of.
 It was a HUGE task – one I shed many tears over.
 All I can say is I am really glad we discovered it when we did and were able to save as much as we did, but it did cost us a huge amount of money, and the damage was not claimable on insurance either.
 Each and every item needed painstaking treatment.
 Every file, photo, and book – it seemed eternal and was so slow!
 But bit by bit we got there.

 Choosing Our New Base Home